ElGap/ai-connect/README.md

 ### Note on the ElGap Ecosystem
 `@elgap/ai-connect` is the foundational "engine" package for the ElGap ecosystem.
 It is designed to be a simple, resilient, and provider-agnostic client.
-For more advanced, "out-of-the-box" agentic capabilities like constitution-based guardrails, chat history ... please see our companion package, [`@elgap/ai-composer`](https://github.com/ElGap/ai-composer);
+For more advanced, "out-of-the-box" agentic capabilities like constitution-based guardrails, chat history ... please see our companion package, [`@elgap/ai-composer`](https://github.com/ElGap/ai-composer)

+Both, `@elgap/ai-connect` and [@elgap/ai-composer](https://github.com/ElGap/ai-composer) are under continuous development.
+At the moment they support only `/api/generate` Ollama endpoint (single response object or stream of objects).

 ### A Note on Co-Creation

-This package was co-created in a deep, multi-month symbiotic dialogue between a human WedDev artisan [Ivan Pavkovic](https://github.com/pawco) and AI (Google's Gemini).
+This package was co-created in a deep, multi-month symbiotic dialogue between a human WedDev artisan [Ivan Pavković](https://pavko.info) and AI (Google's Gemini).
 The process served as both a real-world case study in Human-AI partnership and as a practical journey for Ivan to learn TypeScript, npm package creation and to dive into the world of LLM's.
 The code you see is a direct result of this iterative, "sparring" process.

 ### Features